IT support for elderly people with visual impairments

 In the autumn of 2019, iStøtet launched a call centre dedicated to assisting individuals with visual impairments and their support persons in navigating smart technologies.
 With support from the Norwegian Directorate of Health the service continued into the following year and subsequently merged with user support system Smartja led by MediaLT and supported by Foundation Dam.

-Name: iStøtet – IT support for visually impaired seniors
+Project: iStøtet – IT support for visually impaired seniors

-Partner: The Norwegian Association of the Blind and Partially Sighted (NABP), Evenes Centre, Trondheim Adult Education Centre, and Oslo Adult Education Centre, Nydalen.
+Partners: The Norwegian Association of the Blind and Partially Sighted (NABP), Evenes Centre, Trondheim Adult Education Centre, and Oslo Adult Education Centre, Nydalen.

 Period: 2019-2023